Health & Safety: Construction & Food Safe Industries

-Our industrial sprayers wear appropriate "Personal Protection Equipment" As Set Out By The Health And Safety Regulations (Hard Hat, Safety Boots, Hi Vis Vest, Ect.)
+Our industrial sprayers wear appropriate "Personal Protection Equipment" As Set Out By The Health And Safety Regulations (Hard Hat, Safety Boots, Hi-Vis Vest, Ect.)

 Assessment Scheme (CHAS)

 The Contractors Health and Safety Assessment Scheme (CHAS) Is an established market leader for health and safety pre-qualification in the UK.
 It is a non-commercial scheme available to suppliers (those who provide goods and services) and to organisations (buyers) looking for suitably competent suppliers.
-The scheme aims to save time and resources by avoiding unnecessary duplication in the first stage of competence assessment; the CDM Core criteria and scheme fully reflects the stage one requirements of assessing competence under CDM 2007.
+The programme aims to save time and resources by avoiding unnecessary duplication in the first stage of competence assessment; the CDM Core criteria and scheme fully reflects the stage one requirements of assessing competence under CDM 2007.

 International Powered Access Federation (IPAF)

 IPAF promotes the safe and effective use of powered access worldwide and is a not-for-profit members organisation, representing the interests of manufacturers, distributors, users, and rental and training companies.
 The IPAF training programme for platform operators certified as conforming to ISO 18878.
 All Riolett operatives are PAL Card (Powered Access Licence), the most widely held and recognised proof of training for platform operators.